Azure/azure-quickstart-templates/sql-server-2016-fci-existing-vnet-and-ad/README.md

 + 	The default settings for compute require that you have at least 2 cores of free quota to deploy.

 + 	The images used to create this deployment are
-	+ 	Windows Server 2016 Datacenter Edition - Latest Image
+	+ 	SQL Server 2016 SP1 and Windows Server 2016 Datacenter Edition - Latest Image

 +	To successfully deploy this template, be sure that the subnet to which the storage nodes are being deployed already exists on the specified Azure virtual network, AND this subnet should be defined in Active Directory Sites and Services for the appropriate AD site in which the closest domain controllers are configured.

 + SPECIAL THANKS to <a href="https://github.com/mmarch">@mmarch</a> on code contributions for dynamic data disk selection nested templates!

 ## Deploying Sample Templates